ZichaoNickFox/hlua/README.md

 # hlua

-Learning writting a lua interpreter by haskell by
+Learning to write a lua interpreter in haskell.

-- chatgpt
-- alex
+Includes a `Lexer` and a `Parser` now.

-# How To Use
+# Usage
+- windows
-./run.bat
+  - ./run.bat
+  - ./test.bat

+- macos
+  - sh run.sh
+  - sh test.sh